Our Tax Strategy

 The level of risk in relation to UK taxation that we are prepared to accept

 We have a low tolerance as regards to tax risk.
-To minimise tax risks, any potentially significant tax risks are identified, assessed and controlled by the Managing Director and the Deputy Managing Director.
+To minimise tax risks, any potentially significant tax risks are identified, assessed and controlled by the Managing Director.

 Approach to dealings with HMRC